Reviews You Can Rely On

 Noise

-One of the metrics we test and analyze is the noise produced by each treadmill.
+One of the metrics we test and analyze is the noise each treadmill produces.
 To capture and compare the amount of noise, we measured the decibel output of each machine at several different settings from a fixed distance.
 At one mph, the 7.4 AT makes 45 dB without a user on its track and 49 dB with a walker.
 At four mph, 57 dB, and 61.4 dB with a jogger on the belt.
 Sped up to 7.5 mph, the machine makes 64 dB, and with a runner, it registers 67 dB.
 The Horizon is 1.4 dB louder than the Echelon Stride 6 at four mph; while not a huge difference, it may be the difference between waking up the baby or disturbing a neighbor.

 horizon 7.4 at - measuring treadmill sound levels provided less disparity in the data...